FrederikJM/BIManalyst_g_28/A4/README.md

 ```

 ### Step 2
 An if statement is used to determine how the plot will be configured based on the zones.
 It verifies whether a Zone C is present to be plotted and ensures all relevant values are rounded down to two decimal places.<br>
+*Whether or not zone c will be present should be determined by the engineer in the actual calculations.*
 ### Step 3
 The color scheme for the patches is defined to visually represent the zones and the magnitude of the wind loading.<br>